Al-Mudhill

 Allah’s Role as Al-Mudhill

 As Al-Mudhill, Allah humiliates those who disbelieve or disobey Him.
-He deprives them of honor and dignity, making them low and despised in this world and the Hereafter.
+He deprives them of honour and dignity, making them low and despised in this world and the Hereafter.
 This attribute serves as a reminder of Allah’s absolute authority and the consequences of arrogance and rebellion against Him.

 Mention in the Quran

-A clear reference is found in Surah Al-Imran (3:26):
+A clear reference is found in Surah Aal-i-Imraan (3:26):

 This verse emphasizes Allah’s control over honor and disgrace, reinforcing His attribute as the Dishonourer.